mworion/MountWizzard4/doc/source/index.rst

 Known limitations
 -----------------
-MW4 does only support python 3.7 - 3.9 right now.
+MW4 does support python 3.8 - 3.10 right now.
 The reason for that is the lack of precompiled packages.
 Some features are limited to windows as they need the original 10micron updater program for execution.